Spam Bully

 Spam Bully is anti-spam software made by Axaware, LLC.
 SpamBully uses Bayesian filtering to separate good emails from spam emails.
-Spam Bully 3 included a feature which performed automated clicks on spam mail, similar to some other software such as the later AdNauseam browser extension.
+Spam Bully 3 included a feature which performed automated clicks on spam mail, similar to some other software, such as the later AdNauseam browser extension.
+The features include the ability to report spammers to their providers and the FTC, the option of converting the SpamBully toolbar into a variety of languages including Spanish, German, Italian and Russian.